B Divisional News

 The following guidelines govern this Division.
 They are intended to give a reliable framework for resolving or trying cases in this Division.

 - The first time a case is on the docket in this Division, the Court will ask whether defendant waives speedy trial.
-If defendant does not waive speedy at that time, the case will be set for a calendar call on the third Tuesday (not including the Tuesday of that week) after the case first appears on the docket.
+If defendant does not waive speedy at that time, the case will be set for a calendar call on the second Monday (not including the Monday of that week) after the case first appears on the docket.

 - Trial dockets will be for a 2-week period on Wednesday through Friday of those weeks.
 Wednesday, Thursday, and Friday are specifically reserved for TRIALS ONLY and other matters specially set by the court.